Skip to content

 banyan-cli logs my-app-web-0

-Follow logs in real time:
+Follow in real time:

 Terminal window